 - Restrict your search to a specific user property with the following format: "user property name"="value", e.g. "dog"="woof"

-The Event Stream is a real-time feed of the most recent 100 events sent to Amplitude with their corresponding time, User ID, event, platform, and country.
+The Real-Time Activity section below the search bar is a real-time feed of the most recent 100 events sent to Amplitude with their corresponding time, ID, event, platform, and country.
 In addition, you can use the "Show" dropdown to apply filters onto the Event Stream so you only see your event(s) of interest.
 To see a live stream of all the events coming into Amplitude, click the "Live" toggle in the top right corner so that it appears green.

 If you choose to highlight multiple events, they will be denoted as A, B, C, etc. next to the event name in the Event Stream.
 You can use the arrows or "steppers" in the top right of the event stream to jump to the next result of the highlighted event.
 For example, if you want to highlight the 'SearchSong' and 'RemoveFromList' events, the steppers will jump to the next match for either of those events in this user's event stream.